betterscientificsoftware/bssw-tutorial-sc20/index.md

 *Note: most of the screenshots will refer to the generic "hello-numerical-world" repository rather than the one specifically for this tutorial.*

 ### List of Hands-On Exercises
+*Note that the exercise numbers align with the presentation modules.
+Not every module has exercises (yet).*
-* **[Setting up the Prerequisites](handson-m00-prerequisites.md)**.
+* **[Exercise 0: Setting up the Prerequisites](handson-m00-prerequisites.md)**.
 Setup the accounts needed for these exercises.
-* **[Module 2: Agile Methodologies](handson-m02-agile.md).**  You'll use GitHub issues and project boards to setup a simple "personal kanban" board.
+* **[Exercise 2: Agile Methodologies](handson-m02-agile.md).**  You'll use GitHub issues and project boards to setup a simple "personal kanban" board.
-* **[Module 3: Git Workflows](handson-m03-git-workflows.md).** You'll fork our hello-numerical-world repository, create a feature branch, and make a pull request
+* **[Exercise 3: Git Workflows](handson-m03-git-workflows.md).** You'll fork our hello-numerical-world repository, create a feature branch, and make a pull request
+* **[Exercise 7a: Agile Redux](handson-m07a-agile-redux.md).**  You'll create epic, story, and task issues for the refactoring task and track them on a kanban board
-* **[Module 8: Continuous Integration](handson-m08-continuous-integration.md).** You'll establish a simple continuous integration workflow and then refine it, adding code coverage assessment
+* **[Exercise 8: Continuous Integration](handson-m08-continuous-integration.md).** You'll establish a simple continuous integration workflow and then refine it, adding code coverage assessment

 ---
 ## Resources from Presentations